Youth Off The Streets National Scholarship Program

 Scholarship recipients will develop a Pathway Plan with Youth Off The Streets for the use of their scholarship funds.
 Scholarship funds will be paid in installments over two years, depending on the individual circumstances of each recipient.

-Successful nominees will be notified in June 2014.
+Successful nominees were notified in June 2014.

 ➜ Nominees must be between the ages of 16 and 21 as at 20 September on the year of nomination

 ➜ Nominees must be citizens or permanent residents of Australia (evidence may be required)